 The security applications for facial recognition are clear.
 A surveillance system equipped with powerful facial technology empowers a security team to respond to suspicious, threatening or banned individuals immediately.
 A robust video management system like SAFR can also put together the pieces when analyzing a crime or security breach after the fact.

-In home security, facial recognition can optimize both safety and convenience.
-In fact, it’s already being put to use in several products available now.
-Video doorbells like the Nest Hello (in conjunction with a Nest Aware subscription service) can be programmed to automatically open for certain people.
-Cameras — such the Tend Insights Linx and Nest Cam IQ — have similar facial detection abilities that allow you to track and check on familiar faces.
+Using facial recognition for home security can optimize both safety and convenience.
+In fact, it’s already being put to use in several products, like a camera or digital doorbell.
+Video doorbells like the Nest Hello (in conjunction with a Nest Aware subscription service) can be programmed to open for certain people automatically.
+Cameras — such as the Tend Insights Linx and Nest Cam IQ — have similar facial recognition abilities that allow you to track and check on familiar faces.

-Once artificial intelligence features like facial detection, movement detection and event detection become reliable and widespread enough, it could make professionally monitored home security systems effectively obsolete.
+Once artificial intelligence features like facial detection, movement detection and event detection become reliable and widespread enough, it could make professionally monitored home security systems and cameras virtually obsolete.

 Facial recognition represents just a fraction of the artificial intelligence technology that is poised to enter everyday life.
 In our homes and in public, we will need to answer the question: when should safety and convenience take priority over privacy and individual freedom?